slack-samples/deno-code-snippets/External_API_Calls/README.md

 ## What's Next?

-The following sample apps do external API calls.
+If you'd like to explore this concept more, the following sample apps also do external API calls.

 - https://github.com/slack-samples/deno-github-functions
 - https://github.com/slack-samples/deno-message-translator